Broken Link Building: A Quick Guide

 How to do broken link building outreach

-You should also make sure that your site is a good fit for the page or article with the broken link.
+You should also ensure that your site is a good fit for the page or article with the broken link.
 If you’re able to determine what type of content or topic the original link was pointing to, it’s good to explain why the link you’re suggesting is also appropriate.

 For anyone who is looking to grow their business or website using search engine optimization, broken link building is one effective tool to have.
 Building authority online takes time and effort, but it pays dividends.
 At Redefine Marketing Group, we have all the tools you’ll need to truly build something special – get in touch with the team today to learn more.